 - Capacity building for organisations in the social sector

-We consider beneficiaries as people or communities who are facing issues, or susceptible and at risk of facing issues that will affect their social and economic well being.
+We consider people or communities who are facing problems, or susceptible and at risk of facing problems that will affect their social and economic well-being as ‘beneficiaries’.
 Generally, this occurs when there is deprivation in at least one of the following areas:

 Some examples of groups that have relatively higher percentage of people who are in need or at risk of being in need includes: